johnakis45/PAYDAY_Project/README.txt

-This game was developed in Intellij IDEA./last updated January 2021
+This game was developed on Intellij IDEA./last updated January 2021

 Instructions:
 1.Open the IDE (Intellij IDEA)